-- •Create a pattern of development that is sustainable and reduces sprawl by establishing priority areas for growth. - Provide for appropriate density and uses to reduce the financial costs and environmental impacts associated with expansion of infrastructure (roads, water, sewer, etc.) and take advantage of public investment in this infrastructure. - Create additional opportunities for residences and commercial development through adaptive reuses, infill development, and mixed use. - Develop corridors at depth rather than along their length and maintain a sense of transition from forest, farm, field, hamlet village, city to create a se field, hamlet, village, city to create a sense of arrival.

-- Move development toward the street and provide appropriate height allowances. - Reduce the number of persons requiring automobile commutes and increase the opportunities for transit and other alternative transportation methods.
+- •Create a pattern of development that is sustainable and reduces sprawl by establishing priority areas for growth. - Provide for appropriate density and uses to reduce the financial costs and environmental impacts associated with expansion of infrastructure (roads, water, sewer, etc.) and take advantage of public investment in this infrastructure. - Create additional opportunities for residences and commercial development through adaptive reuses, infill development, and mixed use. - Develop corridors at depth rather than along their length and maintain a sense of transition from forest, farm, field, hamlet, village, city to create a sense of arrival. - Move development toward the street and provide appropriate height allowances. - Reduce the number of persons requiring automobile commutes and increase the opportunities for transit and other alternative transportation methods.